frankzhewang/merchandise-test/README.md

 # merchandise-test
-Numerics in the paper "Optimal Merchandise Testing with Limited Inventory"
+Numerics in the paper "Optimal Merchandise Testing with Limited Inventory", co-authored by Zhe (Frank) Wang, Adam J. Mersereau, and Li Chen.

 ## Setup UNC KillDevil